bbauska/TUMx-DWAPNx/README.md

 navigate to index.js, there will be some new lines of code, which you

 should look into.
-They are interesting and I\'m very sure that if you understand
+They are interesting and I&apos;m very sure that if you understand

 those lines of code, you actually understand how the application works.